What To Do When Someone Asks For A Link

-There are more than 281 billion emails sent out every day, and 49.7% of those emails are considered spam.
-So, it’s no surprise that you’d be suspicious if you opened up your inbox only to find an email asking for you to link from your website to their website.
+As a business owner or manager, you’re no stranger to the constant influx of emails demanding your attention.
+As of 2024, more than 361.6 billion emails are sent out daily, and 45.37% of those emails are considered spam.
+In fact, From 2020 to 2021, the global spam volume was the highest in July 2021, when 283 billion out of 336.41 billion emails were spam.
+So, it’s no surprise that you’d be suspicious if you opened your inbox only to find an email asking you to link from your website to theirs.

 Hey there,